 The Company performs an assessment of its goodwill for impairment on an annual basis.
 The Company determines the recoverable amount, which is the greater of its value in use and its fair value less costs of disposal, using discounted cash flows expected to be derived from the Company's operations and the appropriate discount rate.
 The projected cash flows are significantly affected by changes in assumptions about expected revenues from contracts, estimated costs of production, and the discount rate.
-During the years ended December 31, 2021 and December 31, 2020, the Company's goodwill was determined to not be impaired.
+During the period ended June 30, 2022, the Company's goodwill arising from the acquisition of IntellaCar for \$2,487,654 was determined to be impaired.